twolfson/grunt-spritesmith/README.md

 # grunt-spritesmith [![Build status](https://travis-ci.org/Ensighten/grunt-spritesmith.png?branch=master)](https://travis-ci.org/Ensighten/grunt-spritesmith)

-// TODO: While we change the interface for `spritesheetName` in `spritesheet-templates`, I don't think we should transfer it to `grunt-spritesmith`.
-That is worthwhile complexity to keep since we technically don't know what other properties go in the info object.

 Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.

 A folder of icons processed by `grunt-spritesmith`: